dunst-project/dunst-project.org/content/documentation.md

 <p>Note that the same limitations exist when using xwayland.
 If something doesn&#39;t quite work in Wayland, please file a bug report.
 In the mean time, you can try if the X11 output does work on wayland.
 Use <b>force_xwayland = true</b> for that.</p>

 <p>If you have your dunst notifications on the same side of your display as your status bar, you might notice that your notifications appear a bit higher or lower than on X11.
 This is because the notification cannot be placed on top of your status bar.
 The notifications are placed relative to your status bar, making them appear higher or lower by the height of your status bar.
 We cannot do anything about that behavior.</p>

+<p>Note that dunst creates a &quot;desktop layer&quot; using the layer shell protocol and not a regular Wayland window.
+This has some limitations like stated above.
+For example you can&#39;t set a window title/class.</p>

 <h1 id="RULES">RULES</h1>